 In Missouri, the criminal charge of assault can have serious consequences that could include prison time.
 It is important that you consult with a criminal defense attorney immediately if you are charged with this type of crime.
-Criminal lawyer Justin Summary of the law office of Allan & Summary has represented clients charged with all of the degrees of assault listed below.
-If you need a criminal attorney with experience defending assault charges contact the law firm of Allan & Summary today!
+Criminal lawyer Justin Summary of The Summary Law Firm has represented clients charged with all of the degrees of assault listed below.
+If you need a criminal attorney with experience defending assault charges contact The Summary Law Firm today!

 As many criminal defense lawyers are aware, the varying degrees of assault charges can carry a wide range of punishment all the way from an A felony (punishment up to 30 years in the department of corrections) down to an A misdemeanor (punishment up to 1 year in the county jail).
 The degrees of assault start with the first (1st) degree, which is the most serious, and go down to the third (3rd) degree, which is the least serious of the assault charges.

 An assault in the first (1st) degree charge is one that alleges that a person was attempting to kill or knowingly causing (or attempting to cause) a serious physical injury to another person.

 An assault in the second (2nd) degree charge can be similar to an assault in the first (1st) degree charge but is mitigated somewhat by the fact that the accused was acting out of a "sudden passion".
 Some other common ways assault in the second (2nd) degree charges can be brought are when a person: